 “Oh no, that doesn’t sound good.”
-It’s his single most intuitive, empathetic display I’ve personally witnessed.
+It’s his single most intuitive, empathetic display I’ve witnessed.

 “Yeah, I really need to get away.”
 I give no other details.

 A few days later, the Exceptionally Tall Man hasn’t come home all night.
 I’m crying; hyperventilating.
-And in the middle of it, like a proper classical myth, Adonis sweeps in with an unexpected deus ex machina: a text letting me know he has booked tickets for our getaway.
+And in the middle of it, like a proper Greek myth, Adonis sweeps in with a deus ex machina: a text letting me know he has booked tickets for our getaway.

-At the airport, Adonis picks me up in a “chariot,” and on the trip, he treats me with such care and consideration that he becomes forever golden in my book.
+At the airport, Adonis picks me up in a chariot designed by Porsche or similar, and on the trip, he treats me with such care that he becomes forever golden in my book.

 Day 1416 (September of the fourth year)